 Once upon a time, we shared bonded and taught through storytelling.
 Engaging and educating children full-time with stories has been my passion for over thirty years.
 Now, with all things social postponed until the danger of catching Covid-19 subsides, I’m offering for your school community, live online well-told tales with curricular based learning activities.

-~ $150.
-For a professionally filmed 30 min.
-Teaching by Tales story/activity video.
+~ $290.
+For a forty-minute professionally shot and edited Teaching by Tales story/activity video on your theme.

-Teachers, got cooped up kids and lots of content to cover?
+Got Covid cooped up kids and lots of content to cover?
 Count on an experienced artist-educator to engage your students with online curricular-based storytelling.
 Share your needs.
-I’ve got a story and activity for your kids.
+Promote literacy.
+I’ve got stories and activities for your students.

 How “Teaching by Tales Online” Works